2023 Theme: Learn to do good

-The Week of Prayer for Christian Unity 2022 in Southern Hemisphere usually takes place the week leading up to Pentecost Sunday (based on the western calendar).
-We have compiled a series of reflective videos from the resources provided by Eastern Council of Churches, Lebanon and the World Council of Churches.
+The Week of Prayer for Christian Unity 2023 in Southern Hemisphere usually takes place the week leading up to Pentecost Sunday (based on the western calendar).
+We have compiled a series of reflective videos from the resources provided by World Council of Churches.

 Each day we will post a link for the 8 days of reflections as well as on our FACEBOOK and TWITTER page.
 Click on the link below and it will take you to a reflection video on our YOUTUBE channel.
 Thank you to everyone who contributed toward making these videos.
 We hope you enjoy listening to the reflections and feel free to share with family, friends, members of your church.